nicoloceneda/Supervised-Learning-Models/README.md

 # Content of the programs:

-## 2_perceptron
+## 02_perceptron

-Implementation of a single layer perceptron.
+Implementation of a single layer perceptron:
+1. Design the perceptron
+2. Prepare the data
+3. Train the perceptron
+4. Visualize the decision boundaries and verify that the training sample is classified correctly.

 ## 2_adalineGD